-Please check with the classroom teacher about bringing cake, cupcakes, etc., for birthday celebrations at school.
+Please check with the classroom teacher about how the class celebrates birthdays, as we no longer can have cupcakes or other food due to allergy concerns.
 You may bring party invitations to school to pass out only if you are inviting the whole class.
 We do not deliver balloons or floral arrangements for students to the classroom, so please do not send these items to school.

 Delivering Lunch and Homework

 Lunches and homework frequently get left behind.
 If you bring something to school for your child, please leave it at the front office.
 Delivery of these items will be done as not to interrupt the important learning going on in classrooms.
 Our goal is to have as few classroom interruptions as possible, and your understanding of this policy is appreciated!